Samundra9999/nepali-movie-recommender/README.md

 ---

-## Disclaimer

-This project was created for educational purposes.
-The data used in the Nepali Movie Recommendation System is limited, as not all movie details could be fetched during the web scraping process.
-Therefore, the recommendations may not cover the full range of Nepali movies.
-The system is intended for learning and demonstration only.

 ## How it Works

 1. Select a movie from the dropdown list.
 2. Fetch the similarity scores for that movie from `similarity.pkl`.
 3. Display the **top 3 most similar movies** as recommendations.

+---

+## Disclaimer

+**This project was created for educational purposes.
+The data used in the Nepali Movie Recommendation System is limited, as not all movie details could be fetched during the web scraping process.
+Therefore, the recommendations may not cover the full range of Nepali movies.
+The system is intended for learning and demonstration only.**